karan-khubdikar/karan-khubdikar/README.md

 ## About Me

-I am a Masters student at the University of British Columbia.
-I worked in the Data Science industry for about 3 years before my master's.
-I'm thrilled about the chance to collaborate, acquire knowledge, and contribute to the ever-evolving realm of data science.
+I'm a passionate data scientist currently pursuing my Master's at the University of British Columbia.
+With a foundation in the Data Science industry for about 3 years, I'm eager to collaborate, absorb new knowledge, and make meaningful contributions to the dynamic world of data science.
+Let's explore the endless possibilities of data together!

 ## Skills